Canon 100D vs YI M1

-The Canon EOS 100D (called Canon SL1 in some regions) and the YI M1 are two digital cameras that were officially introduced, respectively, in March 2013 and September 2016.
+The Canon EOS 100D (called Canon SL1 in some regions) and the YI M1 are two digital cameras that were announced, respectively, in March 2013 and September 2016.
 The 100D is a DSLR, while the M1 is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (100D) and a Four Thirds sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the YI provides 20.2 MP.
+The cameras are based on an APS-C (100D) and a Four Thirds (M1) sensor.
+The Canon has a resolution of 17.9 megapixels, whereas the YI provides 20.2 MP.

-The physical size and weight of the Canon 100D and the YI M1 are illustrated in the side-by-side display below.
+An illustration of the physical size and weight of the Canon 100D and the YI M1 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 100D – represents the basis or 100 percent across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the YI M1 is considerably smaller (31 percent) than the Canon 100D.
 Moreover, the M1 is markedly lighter (31 percent) than the 100D.
 In this context, it is worth noting that neither the 100D nor the M1 are weather-sealed.